-We add some comments.
-First, it is not difficult to show that, if the metric space $X$ is locally compact and the kernel $K$ is such that for all $x\in X$ -- as it happens e.g.~for the Abel kernel -- then Theorems~\ref{thm:consistency} and~\ref{thm:hauss} also hold choosing $C=X$.
-Second, if $\hh$ does not separate $X_\rho$, the statement of the two theorems continues to be true provided that the support $X_\rho$ is replaced by the level set $\set{x\in X\mid F_\rho(x)=1}$.
-Note that, although the Hausdorff distance $d_H$ has been defined with respect to the metric $\dk$ induced by the kernel, however, if the set $X$ has its own metric $d_X$ and the hypotheses of Proposition \ref{c:connection} are satisfied, then Theorem \ref{thm:hauss} implies convergence of $X_n \cap C$ to $X_\rho \cap C$ also with respect to the Hausdorff distance associated to $d_X$.
-Finally, we remark that in Theorem \ref{thm:hauss} the convergence rate of the sequence $(\tau_n)_{n\geq 1}$ depends on the rate of convergence of $F_n$ to $F_\rho$, and in particular of $G_{\la_n}$ to $F_\rho$, which itself depends on some a priori assumption on $\rho$.
-The precise evaluation of the convergence rates of $F_n$ to $F_\rho$ for the Tikhonov filter $\RR(\sigma) = \sigma/(\sigma+\la)$ is the argument of the next section.
+We conclude this section with some comments.
+First, if $\hh$ does not separate $X_\rho$, then the statement of Theorem \ref{thm:hauss} continues to be true provided that the support $X_\rho$ is replaced by the level set $\set{x\in X\mid F_\rho(x)=1}$.
+Note that, the Hausdorff distance $d_H$ has been defined with respect to the metric $\dk$ induced by the kernel, however, if the set $X$ has its own metric $d_X$ making it compact and the hypotheses of Proposition \ref{c:connection} are satisfied, then Theorem \ref{thm:hauss} implies convergence of $X_n$ to $X_\rho$ also with respect to the Hausdorff distance associated to $d_X$.
+Finally, we remark that in Theorem \ref{thm:hauss} convergence of $X_n$ to $X_\rho$ does not depend on any a priori assumption on the probability $\rho$.}